 The early 20th century saw a historic frenzy of ethnographic collecting and creative work based on traditional Yiddish art and culture.
 Largely done with a goal of contributing to the creation of a new Yiddish or new Soviet folk culture, this work left us a significant amount of transcriptions, audio recordings, photographs and more which allow us glimpses into the lives of the past.
 To appreciate these materials it is necessary to understand the "who, what, when, where and why" that places both the collectors and the people and culture they documented in their historical context.

 This is also the framework for understanding the very special topic and guest of YSW21, the Kiselgof-Makonovetsky Digital Manuscript Project (KMDMP).
 Therefore we launch this lecture series, curated by YSW Faculty Craig Judelman, with a presentation by the KMDMP Executive Director, Christina Crowder, followed by contributions from other renowned experts from around the world.
 The lectures will be of great interest not just to musicians and historians, but to everyone who appreciates Yiddish and Eastern European culture.

-*All lectures will take place from 17:00-18:15 Central European time and be streamed online and also shown on screens outdoors in Weimar, weather permitting.
-The Lecture series is free but donations are encouraged and appreciated, for more info click on the YSW '21 ONLINE button on the menu bar (coming soon).
+*All lectures will take place from 5:00-6:15 Central European time and be streamed online and also shown on screens outdoors in Weimar, weather permitting.
+The Lecture series is free but donations are encouraged and appreciated.